Azerbaijan national football team: 2000s

-As of the early 2000s, Azerbaijani football federation started to integrate more players to the national team through FIFA's eligibility rules.
+As of the early 2000s, the Azerbaijani football federation started to integrate more players into the national team through FIFA's eligibility rules.
 In February 2004, Carlos Alberto Torres, captain of the Brazil team that won the 1970 FIFA World Cup was appointed its national coach.
 Despite a poor start, a 0–6 defeat to Israel on February 18, Azerbaijan won their first ever away match, 3–2 against Kazakhstan on April 28.
 In June 2005, following a 3–0 defeat by Poland, Torres stood down from the position, to be replaced by former Neftchi coach Vagif Sadygov, his third spell as coach of Azerbaijan.
 Shahin Diniyev took over as manager in November 2005.
-He resigned on 31 October 2007, and Gjoko Hadzievski was named as care-taking coach of Azerbaijan.
+He resigned on 31 October 2007, and Gjoko Hadzievski was named as caretaker coach of Azerbaijan.

 In April 2008, former German football player and coach Berti Vogts was appointed as a manager of Azerbaijan on a two-year contract.
 Azerbaijan had a mixed qualifying campaign, finishing with 5 points, just missing out on a last place to Liechtenstein with 2 points.

 In November 2009, AFFA extended Berti Vogts' contract for a further two years, making him the first manager to manage the weak Azerbaijani national team in two qualification cycles.

 2010s

 In 2010, following a shock win over Turkey, the team reached 90th place in FIFA World Rankings, Azerbaijan's highest ever position in the country's football history.
 After victory over Kazakhstan, Azerbaijan also broke their scoring and points records by gaining 7 points and scoring 10 goals.

 In November 2011, AFFA extended Berti Vogts' contract for a further two years, until the end of the 2014 FIFA World Cup qualification cycle.
 Under Vogts, Azerbaijan had some poor results, not being able to defeat second-string sides.
-Vogts faced major criticism, protest and demonstration from local supporters and the media.
+Vogts faced major criticism, protest, and demonstration from local supporters and the media.
 However, Azerbaijan managed to finish the qualification cycle in fourth place, the team's best ever finish.
 In December 2013, Vogts being granted a new two-year contract, with the aim to lead Azerbaijan through EURO 2016 qualifying.
 In July 2014, Azerbaijan beat its ranking record by reaching 73rd place in FIFA World Rankings.
 Following three straight losses, Vogts resigned from his post after spending six years in charge of Azerbaijan.

 Succeeding Vogts as full-time manager was former Croatia international Robert Prosinečki.
 He guided the Azerbaijani team to another record points haul (10) in 2018 FIFA World Cup qualifying, but the team still finished fifth in the six-team Group C. Prosinečki resigned after deciding not to extend his contract with the Azerbaijan Football Federation and was succeeded by countryman Nikola Jurčević.